cdrischler/cdrischler.github.io/_pages/teaching.md

 This course combines a weekly [research seminar](https://inpp.ohio.edu/~inpp/seminars.html) featuring invited external speakers with a [journal club](https://inpp.ohio.edu/~inpp/nuclear_lunch/nuclear_lunch.html) for **graduate** students in nuclear and particle physics.
 Students discuss current literature, ongoing research, and recent developments while strengthening their scientific communication and critical discussion skills.

-Taught in Spring 2023 and Spring 2025.
+Taught in Spring 2023 (with Frantz) and Spring 2025 (with Djalali).